Asifekhlaque/VB.Net_Learn/README.md

 - **Compatibility**: Ensures compatibility between different data types in calculations and operations.
 - **Data Conversion**: Helps convert values between different formats or types to meet program requirements.

-## 📦 **Namespaces in VB.NET**

-A **Namespace** is a container that holds classes, interfaces, structures, and other namespaces.
-It helps organize code and avoids naming conflicts by grouping related types together.
-Namespaces allow you to use the same class names in different parts of the program without causing clashes.

 **What is Implicit Conversion?**  🔄
 Implicit conversion occurs when VB.NET automatically converts one data type to another without requiring the programmer to intervene.
 However, this conversion is only allowed when the **Option Strict** switch is off.
 If **Option Strict** is turned on, the compiler enforces strict type checking, preventing automatic conversion between incompatible types.